danielspaniel/ember-data-change-tracker/README.md

    });
 ```

-   And you have a user with an object attribute this:
+   And you have a user with attributes/associations:

 ```javascript
   let company = //=> company model